python/cpython/Doc/library/enum.rst

 .. decorator:: member

-   A decorator for use in enums: it's target will become a member.
+   A decorator for use in enums: its target will become a member.

    .. versionadded:: 3.11

 .. decorator:: nonmember

-   A decorator for use in enums: it's target will not become a member.
+   A decorator for use in enums: its target will not become a member.

    .. versionadded:: 3.11